 Dr. Bellows is an Associate Professor in the Division of Nutritional Sciences.
 In 2021 she joined the faculty at Cornell after spending 20 years at Colorado State University.
 Her research is focused on the development of eating habits and physical activity patterns in early childhood; interventions in the early care setting; and the influence of parental behaviors and the home environment on the development of these behaviors.
-Much of her work is focused on health disparate populations, including those with limited resources, who are Latino, and living in rural communities.
+Much of her work is focused on health disparate populations, including those with limited resources, who are Hispanic/Latino, and living in rural communities.
+As an interventionist, Dr. Bellows is interested in optimization of intervention design as well as m-Health and digital strategies.
 Additionally, Dr. Bellows has worked with an interdisciplinary food systems team contributing expertise in diet quality, food security, the food environment and rural communities.
 Her work has received funding from USDA, NIH, and community foundations.
 In 2011, Dr. Bellows was awarded the Presidential Early Career Award for Scientists and Engineers (PECASE) by President Barack Obama.
 In 2019, she received the Society of Nutrition Education and Behavior’s Mid-Career Award.
-She serves as an Associate Editor for the International Journal of Behavioral Nutrition and Physical Activity and co-chair of the Research Division for the Society of Nutrition Education and Behavior.
+She currently serves as an Associate Editor for the International Journal of Behavioral Nutrition and Physical Activity.

 My research goals are to continue to explore how modifiable behaviors and environments impact child and caregiver behaviors related to nutrition, physical activity, and healthy growth.
 This goal is guided by a philosophy which espouses the close connection between behavior and health outcomes and a commitment to influencing behaviors in early childhood and at-risk populations, particularly those which relate to childhood obesity.

-While my primary research activities have focused on early childhood audiences and settings, I have expanded my work recently to examine: children’s menus in the restaurant setting; parent child interactions related to active play, and the relationship of school meal participation and the quality of home food acquisitions.
+While my primary research activities have focused on early childhood audiences and settings, I have expanded my work recently to examine: ECE teacher wellness; maternal self-care; parent child interactions related to active play, and the quality of home food environment and its relationship to food and nutrition security and health outcomes.
 Along with my early childhood work, these efforts encompass a mix of four core areas that drive my research program: behavior change, community-based interventions, systems thinking and health equities.

 Below are select publications from the last 3 years.
 For a full list of my publications, please visit my Google Scholar page.